Faith in Christianity

-Faith in Christianity is often discussed in terms of believing God's promises, trusting in his faithfulness, and relying on God's character and faithfulness to act.
-Some denominations believe in the New Covenant and in the doctrine of salvation by faith alone (sola fide).
-According to most Christian traditions and denominations, Christian faith requires a belief in the resurrection of Jesus, and the Agony in the Garden which Jesus states is the plan of God the Father.
+In Christianity, faith is often discussed in terms of trusting in God and in God’s promises and divine will as laid out in the Holy Bible.
+Christian faith greatly centers around the life, ministry, passion, death and resurrection of Jesus Christ and his redemption of humanity as described in the New Testament, with most Christian traditions and denominations requiring belief in the resurrection of Jesus and in the Agony in the Garden.
+Many Christian denominations believe that a New Covenant was ushered in by Jesus during the Last Supper and that it changed or clarified the nature of faith.
+Some denominations believe that salvation is attained through faith and good works, while other denominations believe that salvation is attained through faith alone (sola fide) in Christ's atonement for humanity.
+In a disagreement closely related to Christology, certain (generally trinitarian) denominations require the belief that Jesus is God the Son who was incarnated as a man, while other (generally nontrinitarian) denominations simply require acknowledgment that Jesus is the Messiah or the Christ.

 Since the Protestant Reformation of the 16th century, the meaning of the term faith has been an object of major theological disagreement in Western Christianity.
 The differences have been largely overcome in the Joint Declaration on the Doctrine of Justification (1999).
 The precise understanding of the term "faith" differs among the various Christian traditions.
 Despite these differences, Christians generally agree that faith in Jesus lies at the core of the Christian tradition, and that such faith is required in order to be a Christian.

-Some of the definitions of faith in the history of Christian theology have followed the biblical formulation in : "Now faith is the assurance of things hoped for, the conviction of things not seen".
+Some definitions of faith in the history of Christian theology have followed the biblical formulation in : "Now faith is the assurance of things hoped for, the conviction of things not seen".